-- 65% experiences late effects; including sexual problems (44%) and concentration problems (40%) - 88% experiences adverse impact on their work - 76% experiences adverse financial impact (some of which are permanent and some of which are additional expenses)
+- 55% late effects; amongst all fatigue (56%), reduced physical fitness (47%) and cognitive problems (32%) - 88% experiences adverse impact on their work - 76% experiences adverse financial impact (some of which are permanent and some of which are additional expenses)

 Almost 20% experiences many limitations (more than the average population) in performing daily activities.
 Also, 35% feels lonely because of their illness.